 var myString = java.lang.String().

-When you create your own java object, you should add “Packages.” before the full packages path to your class – for example:
+When you create your own java object, you should add “Packages.” before the path of the full packages to your class – for example:

 var myVar = Packages.package1.package2.MyClass()